 Can Supplemental Oxygen Help?

 The best advice is to pose this question to your doctor.
 But Dr. Lipton says,”Certainly going to a bar for oxygen has more benefit and less harm than alcohol.”
 Supplemental oxygen will likely will help you feel better in the short term rather than long term.
 And, results may depend on the amount and how long you are able to take in the additional oxygen.
+In Colorado you can find services offering supplemental oxygen, such as Rent Oxygen Now.

 Be Prepared and Have Fun!